akmal-kamarudin/akmal-kamarudin/README.md

 </div>

 ### Hi there 👋
+---
+### :man_technologist: About Me :

+- 👋 Hi!
+My name is Akmal Kamarudin - from Malaysia
+- ⚡ A tenacious self-taught dev
+- 💼 Front-end Web Developer
+- 🔭 I’m currently working on building a full stack web app with various tech stack
+- 🌱 I’m currently learning backend web development and any tech stack related

 <!--
 **akmal-kamarudin/akmal-kamarudin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.